 Ethylene oxide (ETO) has been widely used as a low-temperature sterilant.
-ETO is a colorless gas that is flammable and explosive but it is liquid at temperatures below 10.8oC.
+ETO is a colorless gas that is flammable and explosive but it is liquid at temperatures below 10.8°C.

-ETO is an effective sterilizing agent for heat- and moisture sensitive materials in hospitals, industry, and laboratories.
-Bacterial spore show little resistance to destruction by this agent.
+ETO is an effective sterilizing agent for heat and moisture-sensitive materials in hospitals, industries, and laboratories.
+Bacterial spores show little resistance to destruction by this agent.
 It is effective at relatively low temperatures and does not damage materials exposed to it.

 It has high penetrating power and passes through and sterilizes large packages of materials, bundles of cloth, and even certain plastics.

-Uses: It is used to sterilize spices, biological preparations, soil, plastics, certain medical preparations and contaminated laboratory equipment.
+Ethylene oxide is used to sterilize spices, biological preparations, soil, plastics, certain medical preparations, and contaminated laboratory equipment.

 The main disadvantages associated with ETO are

 - Its comparatively slow action up on microorganisms.
 ETO is not used often because it requires a lengthy processing and aeration time (e.g., 12 hours).

 - Higher cost

 - ETO mixed with air at a ratio of at least 3% EtO gas, forms an explosive mixture.
 ETO cartridges should be stored in a flammable liquid–storage cabinet.